How to Use Housing Indices in Forex Trading

 The US housing market crash in 2007 led to the global financial crisis a year later.
 Such is the impact of housing market data on the global economy.
 The housing market data reflect the inherent strength of a country’s economy.
 Thus, it has a profound influence on the currency value of the respective country from where the data is emerging.
 Having a good understanding of the housing data would enable a currency trader to take short or long position at the right time in the appropriate currency pair in the Forex market.

 During periods of strong economic activity, the housing market contributes to nearly 20% of GDP.
 This is particularly true in the case of the USA.
 Heightened construction activity has a positive effect on the GDP in two ways.
 Naturally, the first one is the increase in GDP because of a rise in the purchase of homes.
 Home purchase usually leads to a demand for housing services and ultimately an increase in the consumer spending.
 In the US, residential investment contributes to 5% of GDP.
 The residential investment drives consumer spending.
 This contributes between 12% and 15% of the GDP of the US.
-For example, in 2015, the construction activity contributed $900 billion or 6% of the GDP of US.
-In 2006, when the housing market was at its peak, the construction activity contributed $1.195 trillion or 8.9% of the GDP of the US.
+For example, in 2021, the construction activity contributed about $955 billion or 4% of the GDP of US.
+In 2006, when the housing market was at its peak, the construction activity contributed $1.195 trillion or 8.9% of the US GDP at that time.
 Thus, a decline in the housing market will have a huge negative effect on the overall procurement and manufacturing industry.
 It should be noted that real estate construction is labor intensive.
 Thus, a collapse in the housing market will eventually lead to a surge in the unemployment rate.

 When there is a decline in the real estate activity, the value of residential properties starts falling.
 A house owner may or may not have an intention to sell his home.
 However, he will be affected by the considerable decrease in the mortgage loan offered by financial institutions.
 Ultimately, this leads to a decrease in the consumer spending.
 It should be noted that consumer spending accounts for nearly 70% of GDP in the USA.